The TruEnd-procedure: Treating trailing zero-valued balances in credit data: Introduction

-The aforementioned question clearly suggests an optimisation framework for finding the starting point of the `cancerous' TZB-period, such that this true endpoint is neither too early (thereby cutting away credible history), nor too late (thereby retaining false history).
-Optimisation itself, as explained in \citet{boyd2004convex}, is the process of finding the best solution to a quantitative problem while meeting certain constraints.
-In our context, the number of such possible solutions is infinite since the size of a small-balance definition can theoretically assume any non-negative currency amount.
-Evaluating any solution therefore requires an appropriate \textit{objective function} $f$ that can simultaneously reward or penalise various aspects of such a solution in finding the `true' endpoint.
-Accordingly, we contribute such an $f$ and a broader optimisation framework that systematically evaluates the costs/benefits of any small-balance definition in isolating the latent TZB-period.
-For a given loan portfolio, our so-called \textit{TruEnd-procedure} therefore finds the \textit{best} small-balance definition or `policy', denoted as $b^*$.
-Any latent TZB-periods within a given portfolio can then be identified and duly discarded using this $b^*$-policy, thereby correcting this data error.
+Accordingly, we contribute both such an $f$ and a broader optimisation framework that systematically evaluates the costs/benefits of any small-balance definition in isolating the latent TZB-period.
+This novel framework is called the \textit{TruEnd-procedure}, which finds the \textit{best} small-balance definition or policy, denoted as $b^*\in\mathbb{R}_{\geq0}$, for a given loan portfolio.
+Any latent TZB-cases can then be identified and duly discarded using this $b^*$-policy, thereby correcting this data error.
 Doing so would intuitively improve the predicted timing of risk events (such as write-off or settlement) when using this corrected data in training survival models.
-Accordingly, we believe our work demonstrates the sound pursuit of innovation in modelling towards alleviating model risk and improving the accuracy of ECL-estimates under IFRS 9.
+Secondly, we demonstrate the TruEnd-procedure using two datasets from the South African credit market: residential mortgage accounts (secured) and credit card accounts (unsecured).
+Our results show that the latent endpoints of accounts can be successfully isolated by adopting a uniform $b^*$-policy per dataset, as informed by the TruEnd-procedure.
+These uniform $b^*$-policies are further validated within a broader Monte Carlo setup by repeatedly subsampling from a dataset, and applying the TruEnd-procedure onto each subset.
+We further demonstrate the effect of applying our procedure (vs its absence) by developing two competing survival models for the time-to-write-off.
+Thirdly, and to facilitate adoption, we provide an open-source R-based implementation of the TruEnd-procedure, with full documentation and 19 annotated scripts; see \citet{botha2024sourcecode}.
+Ultimately, we believe our work demonstrates the sound pursuit of innovation in modelling, thereby alleviating model risk and improving the accuracy of ECL-estimates under IFRS 9.